kshulgina/codetta/README.md

 ### Genetic code inference from an alignment summary file

-In the `examples` directory, you will find `GCA_001661245.1.hmmscan_summary.txt.gz`, an alignment summary file for the yeast _Pachysolen tannophilus_(GenBank assembly GCA_001661245.1).
+In the `examples` directory, you will find `GCA_001661245.1.hmmscan_summary.txt.gz`, an alignment summary file for the yeast _Pachysolen tannophilus_ (GenBank assembly GCA_001661245.1).
 This file summarizes the result of aligning the entire Pfam database against a six-frame translation of the entire genome.

 _P. tannophilus_ is known to have reassigned the canonical leucine codon CUG to alanine.
 Let's see if we can predict this reassignment.

-We can infer the genetic code of _P. tannophilus_ using default parameters using
+We can infer the genetic code of _P. tannophilus_ with default parameters using

 	python codetta_infer.py examples/GCA_001661245.1

 Notice that the input argument is the prefix of the alignment summary file, without a file extension.

-An output should appear on the command line.
-This is a one line representation of the genetic code
+The output is a one line representation of the genetic code

 	FFLLSSSSYY??CC?WLLLAPPPPHHQQRRRRIIIMTTTTNNKKSSRRVVVVAAAADDEEGGGG